balderdashy/sails-docs/reference/blueprint-api/Create.md

 }
 ```

-**Clients subscribed to certain linked records will receive a notification, too:**
+**Clients subscribed to backlinked child records will receive a notification, too:**

-Since the new record in our example included `friends`, an array of related ids representing a plural ([one-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) or [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many)) association, then `addedTo` notifications would also be sent to any clients who are subscribed to those records on the other side of the relationship-- in this case, ponies 13 and 25.
+Since the new record in our example included an initial value for `involvedInPurchases`, a [backlinked]() association, then `addedTo` notifications would also be sent to any clients who are [subscribed](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to those child records on the other side of the relationship-- in this case, purchases 13 and 25.
 See [**Blueprints > add to**](http://sailsjs.com/documentation/reference/blueprint-api/add-to) for more info about those notifications.

 <docmeta name="displayName" value="create">
 <docmeta name="pageType" value="endpoint">